jaylann/TUMScripts/README.md

 To temporarily disable a script:
 1. Open Tampermonkey dashboard
 2. Toggle the script off using the switch next to its name

-## 🤝 Contributing

-Contributions are welcome!
-Whether you want to add new scripts, improve existing ones, or enhance documentation:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-script`)
-3. Commit your changes (`git commit -m 'Add amazing new script'`)
-4. Push to the branch (`git push origin feature/amazing-script`)
-5. Open a Pull Request

-### Script Guidelines

-- Follow Tampermonkey userscript format
-- Include proper metadata headers
-- Use MIT license
-- Test thoroughly before submitting
-- Document any new dependencies or requirements

-## ⚠️ Disclaimer

-These scripts are created for entertainment and educational purposes.
-Use responsibly and be mindful of:
-- University IT policies
-- Website terms of service
-- Academic integrity guidelines
-- Bandwidth and performance considerations

 ## 📄 License